NUKIB/misp/README.md

 ### Usage in air-gapped environment

-MISP by default do not require access to Internet.
+MISP by default does not require access to Internet.
 So it is possible to use MISP in air-gapped environment or with blocked outgoing connections.
 Easies way how to do that is export container images to compressed tar and transfer them to air-gapped system.

 ### Image building

-If you don't trust image build by GitHub Actions and stored in GitHub Container Registry or you want to build different MISP version, you can build this image by yourself:
+If you don't trust image built by GitHub Actions and stored in GitHub Container Registry or you want to build a different MISP version, you can build this image by yourself:

     docker build --build-arg MISP_VERSION=v2.4.152 -t ghcr.io/nukib/misp https://github.com/NUKIB/misp.git#main

-If you don't like CentOS Stream, you can use as base image different distribution that is compatible with CentOS, like [AlmaLinux](https://hub.docker.com/_/almalinux) or [Rocky Linux](https://hub.docker.com/r/rockylinux/rockylinux):
+If you don't like CentOS Stream, you can use as a base image different distribution that is compatible with CentOS, like [AlmaLinux](https://hub.docker.com/_/almalinux) or [Rocky Linux](https://hub.docker.com/r/rockylinux/rockylinux):

     docker build --build-arg BASE_IMAGE=almalinux -t ghcr.io/nukib/misp https://github.com/NUKIB/misp.git#main